vercel/next.js/docs/basic-features/data-fetching.md

 - `query`: The query string.
 - `preview`: `preview` is `true` if the page is in the preview mode and `false` otherwise.
 See the [Preview Mode documentation](/docs/advanced-features/preview-mode.md).
 - `previewData`: The preview data set by `setPreviewData`.
 See the [Preview Mode documentation](/docs/advanced-features/preview-mode.md).
+- `resolvedUrl`: A normalized version of the request URL that strips the `_next/data` prefix for client transitions and includes original query values.

 > **Note**: You can import modules in top-level scope for use in `getServerSideProps`.
 > Imports used in `getServerSideProps` will not be bundled for the client-side.